joelouthan/theologic.us/content/posts/prayers/2020-08-12-pm_prayers.md

 Craig Conaway
 Dustin & Shyla Stokes
 Roy & Amy Griffin
+Liz & Trey Davidson

 ## Prayers for the church as a whole

 1\. **Backbone of steel**

-   John 10:1-21 (ESV) “Truly, truly, I say to you, he who does not enter the sheepfold by the door but climbs in by another way, that man is a thief and a robber.
-But he who enters by the door is the shepherd of the sheep.
-To him the gatekeeper opens.
-The sheep hear his voice, and he calls his own sheep by name and leads them out.
-When he has brought out all his own, he goes before them, and the sheep follow him, for they know his voice.
-A stranger they will not follow, but they will flee from him, for they do not know the voice of strangers.”
-This figure of speech Jesus used with them, but they did not understand what he was saying to them.
+John 10:1-21 (CSB) “Truly I tell you, anyone who doesn’t enter the sheep pen by the gate but climbs in some other way is a thief and a robber.
+The one who enters by the gate is the shepherd of the sheep.
+The gatekeeper opens it for him, and the sheep hear his voice.
+He calls his own sheep by name and leads them out.
+When he has brought all his own outside, he goes ahead of them.
+The sheep follow him because they know his voice.
+They will never follow a stranger; instead they will run away from him, because they don’t know the voice of strangers.”
+Jesus gave them this figure of speech, but they did not understand what he was telling them.

-   So Jesus again said to them, “Truly, truly, I say to you, I am the door of the sheep.
-All who came before me are thieves and robbers, but the sheep did not listen to them.
-I am the door.
-If anyone enters by me, he will be saved and will go in and out and find pasture.
-The thief comes only to steal and kill and destroy.
-I came that they may have life and have it abundantly.
-I am the good shepherd.
+Jesus said again, “Truly I tell you, I am the gate for the sheep.
+All who came before me are thieves and robbers, but the sheep didn’t listen to them.
+I am the gate.
+If anyone enters by me, he will be saved and will come in and go out and find pasture.
+A thief comes only to steal and kill and destroy.
+I have come so that they may have life and have it in abundance.

+“I am the good shepherd.
 The good shepherd lays down his life for the sheep.
-He who is a hired hand and not a shepherd, who does not own the sheep, sees the wolf coming and leaves the sheep and flees, and the wolf snatches them and scatters them.
-He flees because he is a hired hand and cares nothing for the sheep.
-I am the good shepherd.
-I know my own and my own know me, just as the Father knows me and I know the Father; and I lay down my life for the sheep.
-And I have other sheep that are not of this fold.
-I must bring them also, and they will listen to my voice.
-So there will be one flock, one shepherd.
-For this reason the Father loves me, because I lay down my life that I may take it up again.
-No one takes it from me, but I lay it down of my own accord.
-I have authority to lay it down, and I have authority to take it up again.
-This charge I have received from my Father.”
+The hired hand, since he is not the shepherd and doesn’t own the sheep, leaves them and runs away when he sees a wolf coming.
+The wolf then snatches and scatters them.
+This happens because he is a hired hand and doesn’t care about the sheep.

+“I am the good shepherd.
+I know my own, and my own know me, just as the Father knows me, and I know the Father.
+I lay down my life for the sheep.
+But I have other sheep that are not from this sheep pen; I must bring them also, and they will listen to my voice.
+Then there will be one flock, one shepherd.
+This is why the Father loves me, because I lay down my life so that I may take it up again.
+No one takes it from me, but I lay it down on my own.
+I have the right to lay it down, and I have the right to take it up again.
+I have received this command from my Father.”

-   There was again a division among the Jews because of these words.
-Many of them said, “He has a demon, and is insane; why listen to him?”
-Others said, “These are not the words of one who is oppressed by a demon.
+Again the Jews were divided because of these words.
+Many of them were saying, “He has a demon and he’s crazy.
+Why do you listen to him?”
+Others were saying, “These aren’t the words of someone who is demon-possessed.
 Can a demon open the eyes of the blind?”

 2\. **Chaff to be separated**